Cruzan Rum

-Cruzan Rum (/ˈkruːʒən/ KROO-zhən) is a rum producer in Saint Croix, U.S. Virgin Islands owned by Beam Suntory.
+Cruzan Rum (/ˈkruːʒən/ KROO-zhən) is a rum producer in Saint Croix, U.S. Virgin Islands and owned by Suntory Global Spirits, a subsidiary of Suntory Holdings of Osaka, Japan.
 Founded in 1760, it claims the distinction of being "the most honored rum distillery in the world."
 For eight generations, and through various changes in corporate ownership, it has been managed by the Nelthropp family.

 Background

 The distillery is also the largest supplier of American private and distributor label rum.
 Cruzan Rum also makes a pure cane distillate alcohol (in 189-proof), which can be found for sale in the medicine sections of many grocery stores in the U.S. Virgin Islands.
 Cruzan is one of two rum distilleries which, due to their place in American history, are part of the American Whiskey Trail.

 Cruzan rum is made similar to a traditional Cuban style that produces an exceptionally clean, and lighter bodied rum.
 Although Cruzan rums generally have had mixed success at international spirit ratings competitions, the single-barrel has performed extremely well.
 Cruzan's most notable showing was from 2009 raters at the Beverage Testing Institute who gave it a 96 (out of 100).
 Proof66 rates the single-barrel amongst the Top 20 rums in the world.